Zamoskvoretskaya line: History

 The line's complex and inspiring history is mirrored in its architectural ensemble, particularly as it is one of the few places that it is possible to see the best of Soviet pre-war Art Deco architecture.
 In the spotlight before all other stations is Mayakovskaya, a station that is not only most-photographed in the network but is also common sight on covers of brochures and tour guides into Moscow's underground realm.

-When the line first opened in 1938, to distinguish the simultaneous formation of the three lines instead of one, colour-coding was introduced.
-The first one, the Sokolnicheskaya being Red, for mostly political reasons.
-However chronologically the Arbatsko-Pokrovskaya line would have been second and was coloured blue, whilst the third one Zamoskvoretskaya was given green.
-However as part of the Arbatsko-Pokrovskaya line was already in operation from the first stage, the significance of the Zamoskvoretskaya line was far greater.
-As a result the line was listed second.
+When the line first opened in 1938, colour-coding was introduced to distinguish between the three lines of the rapidly-growing Moscow Metro.
+The first line, Sokolnicheskaya, was colored red, for mostly political reasons.
+Arbatsko-Pokrovskaya line, which was the second chronologically, was coloured blue, whilst the third one, Zamoskvoretskaya was given green.
+However, the significance of the Zamoskvoretskaya line was deemed greater, and it was thus awarded the label of being "second".
 This tradition has since been passed on in all ex-Soviet cities with the first line being red and the second/third being either blue or green.
 However some metros, notably Minsk Metro chose to deliberately reverse the trend.

-Since 12 November 2022, the section of the Zamoskvoretskaya line between Avtozavodskaya and Orekhovo has been closed for six months for the reconstruction of the tunnel.
+From November 2022 to May 2023, the section of the Zamoskvoretskaya line between Avtozavodskaya and Orekhovo has been closed for the reconstruction of the tunnel.